best hypervolt alternative

 However, Hypervolts are high priced devices.
 That is reason enough for people to want to look elsewhere.
 Fortunately we know the massage gun market in and out and can provide such people with a list of affordable Hypervolt alternatives.

-We have handled and reviewed dozens of these devices and can confidently suggest not just alternatives, but the best devices in 2022.
+We have handled and reviewed dozens of these devices and can confidently suggest not just alternatives, but the best devices.
 Some of them not only match Hypervolts, they even better the mighty Hypervolts.

 In a hurry?